avo-hq/docs.avohq.io/docs/2.0/licensing.md

 ## Add the license key

-After you purchase an Avo license, add it to your `config/initializers/avo.rb` file, along with changing the license type from `community` to `pro`.
+After you purchase an Avo license, add it to your `config/initializers/avo.rb` file on the `license_key`, along with changing the license type from `community` to `pro`.

 ```ruby{3-4}
 # config/initializers/avo.rb